Low carb donuts are easy baked almond flour donuts – or keto glazed donuts – with chocolate peanut butter glazing.

 Low Carb donuts or baked almond flour donuts

 I am craving donuts for ages and for once, the most difficult part wasn’t to create a low carb donuts recipe but finding the right non stick donuts pan.
 Honestly, this was a struggle.
-I tried silicon pan first, the donuts stick so much to it that I had to throw away the pan with the donuts inside.
-Next, I bought an average price one, same issue.
-So now that I finally get a non stick 6 holes donuts cavity pan that don’t ruin my recipe I can share lovely pictures of my low carb donuts with you.
+I tried a silicone pan first, the donuts stuck so much to it that I had to throw away the pan with the donuts inside.
+Next, I bought an average-price one, same issue.
+So now that I finally got a non stick 6 holes donuts cavity pan (affiliate link) that doesn’t ruin my recipes so I can share lovely pictures of my low carb donuts with you.

-Whatever how I call them this is what you need to make those:
+Whatever I call them, this is what you need to make them:

-Almond meal or almond flour both works well
+Almond meal or almond flour both work well

 Coconut milk – I used package coconut milk but any sort of milk work as well like almond milk, cow milk.

-Apple cider vinegar + baking soda – don’ skip this combo please!
+Apple cider vinegar + baking soda – don’t skip this combo please!
 This recipe is gluten free, and this is the combo of ingredients that will make your donuts raise well.
-Any vinegar could work but apple cider has the lighter flavor in sweet baking and amazing healthy properties
+Any vinegar could work but apple cider has the lighter flavor in sweet baking and amazing healthy properties.

-Eggs – you know my husband is vegan so I always try to make the recipe egg free, but sorry this particular one needs eggs!
+Eggs – you know my husband is vegan, so I always try to make my recipes egg free, but sorry this particular one needs eggs!

-Vanilla essence – just because there is never enough vanilla in donuts
+Vanilla essence – just because there’s never enough vanilla in donuts

-My tip to easily fill your donut pan with the batter is to transfer the donuts batter into a zip plastic bag, cut one of the corner and use as a pipping bag!
-It avoids lots of mess in the kitchen and you can throw away the bag, no cleaning!
-Lazy me !
+My tip to easily fill your donut pan with the batter is to transfer the donuts batter into a zip plastic bag, cut one of the corner and use as a piping bag!
+It avoids a lot of mess in the kitchen and you can throw away the bag, no cleaning!
+Lazy me!

-It is optional to glaze those low carb donuts are they are already delicious on their own.
-However, that extra glaze bring them from delicious to amazing !
+It’s optional to glaze these low-carb donuts as they are already delicious on their own.
+However, that extra glaze takes them from delicious to amazing!
 I wouldn’t skip this step, really.
-All you need to make those lovely sugar free donuts for diabetics are those 3 extra ingredients:
+All you need to make these lovely sugar-free donuts for diabetics are the following 3 extra ingredients:

 Peanut butter – I am using a tiny amount in the chocolate glazing, you can use any nut butter, if you are paleo use almond butter.

 Coconut oil – or use refined coconut if you don’t enjoy the coconut flavor of unrefined coconut oil.
-Other oil could work too but the glazing won’t set as well.
+Other oils could work too but the glazing won’t set as well.

 Texture and storage

-Baked donuts are as tasty as fried donuts – except it is healthier for you!
-Even if keto is about eating fat, frying food is still not the best healthy way to cook food as it destroy lots of nutriment.
-So those baked low carb donuts are your healthy treat.
-The texture of those donuts will be very different depending on the temperature you store them.
+Baked donuts are as tasty as fried donuts – except it’s much healthier for you!
+Even if keto is about eating fat, frying food is still not the best healthy way to cook food as it destroys the majority of nutrients.
+So these baked low-carb donuts are your healthy treat.
+Their texture will be very different depending on the temperature you store them.

-I hope you will enjoy this first low carb donuts recipe.
+I hope you will enjoy this low-carb donut recipe.
 If you do, I will definitely be happy to create more of them.
 I already make a similar recipe with chocolate or pumpkin that my kids approved.
 Let me know!

 In a medium mixing bowl, whisk together eggs, coconut milk, vanilla, baking soda and apple cider vinegar.
-You don't need to whisk long just 30 seconds to combine everything together and bet eggs.
+You don't need to whisk long just 30 seconds to combine everything together and beat the eggs.

-Fill each donuts hole up to 3/4 to leave some space for the donuts to raise.
+Fill each donut hole up to 3/4 to leave some space for the donuts to raise.